bechynsky/Micropython/README.md

 How it works with pins

-Read temperature and humidity
+Read temperature and humidity [dht.py](dht.py)

+What is it Neopixel LED and how it works

-Control RGB LED
+Control Neopixel RGB LED [neopixel.py](neopixel.py)

 Create simple thermometer using RGB LED and DHT11 - temperature is showed using colors (for example red hot, blue cold)